COMP1100-PAL/comp1100-pal.github.io/_posts/2017-04-27-binary-trees.md

 Write a function called `QSymmetric` that returns `True` if an input tree is symmetric, and `False` otherwise.

 #### Question 6
 Write a function called `flip`, which takes in a binary tree and swaps the position of every subtree.
-That is, each right node goes to the left, and each right node goes to the left.
+That is, for every subtree, each right node goes to the left, and each left node goes to the right.